ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 ### platform.getTxStatus

 Gets a transaction’s status by its ID.
 If the transaction was dropped, response will include a `reason` field with more information why the transaction was dropped.

-#### **Signature**
+**Signature:**

 ```sh
 platform.getTxStatus({